OKR Planning: 12 Tips for Small Businesses

 Through much trial and error, as well as a headache or two, we determined that the OKR system fit with our business style.

-OKRs—objectives and key results—are what we have been using to set and achieve goals since 2017.
+Since 2017, we have been using OKRs—objectives and key results—to set and achieve goals.
 But it hasn’t been all smooth sailing from the outset of our OKR journey—initially, we made more mistakes than not.

 Now, however, we use this methodology daily to boost individual productivity, team collaboration, and company growth.
 In this blog, we will outline the basics of OKR strategic planning and provide some examples of OKRs.